ku-market-place/ku-market-place/Installation.md

 ```

 ## Step 2: Check the directory
-To ensure that your are in the correct directory (ku-polls), run the following command:
+To ensure that you are in the correct directory, run the following command:

 Windows:
 ```commandline